top of page

 B: Are there no other spirits left in the house? 'tis but the noon of night!

-SBD: Taffy - fair Susan - our friends, and your Lord and Master, are leaving us in the morn (girls weep) here is my card - you are quite free to visit me 'ere you feel lonesome
+SBD: Taffy, fair Susan - our friends, and your Lord and Master, are leaving us in the morn (girls weep) my, how winsome! - here is my card - please - feel quite free to visit me 'ere you feel lonesome

 B: A poacher, Scrope, should at least wait 'til the gamekeeper is asleep! (frowns) now, we shall (looks around) - Taffy! come here! - raise our glasses on this blessèd spot once more 'ere we part: